Title. Double click me.

-March 30, 2020.
-The following is the most recent Update from the Alabama Board of Dental Examiners (My Boss) in response to the March 27th Directive by Governor Kay Ivey concerning our role as dentists in this Coronavirus Worldwide Pandemic.
+May 4, 2020.
+The following is the most recent Update from the Alabama Board of Dental Examiners (My Boss) in response to the April 28th Directive by Governor Kay Ivey concerning our role as dentists in this Coronavirus Worldwide Pandemic.
 While it's certainly prudent to be aware and take all the precautions you can, please realize that we - as part of your dental team, as friends, family, and colleagues - understand that what President Roosevelt said on December 8, 1941 (right after Pearl Harbor) is as true today as it was then: "The only thing to fear is Fear itself."
 Don't be afraid.
 Be Prudent.
+Be Safe.
+Follow best practices for staying healthy.

-Any emergency procedures performed during this unprecedented crisis will also incur a charge for "After Hours" visitation and for an "emergency" visit.
+Any emergency procedures performed during this unprecedented crisis on days which we are not scheduled will incur a charge for "After Hours" visitation and for an "emergency" visit.

-We ask that any family member accompanying you to your dental office visit to please stay in your vehicle while you are having treatment and not congregate in our waiting room (parents of minors are of course exempt from this request so long as you practice social distancing).
+We ask that any family member accompanying you to your dental office visit to please stay in your vehicle while you are having treatment and not congregate in our hallway.
+Our spacious waiting room has been closed in the interim.
+Parents of minors are of course exempt from this request keeping in mind thatyou practice social distancing.

 Posted to dentists on March 30, 2020: